Polynomial processes and their applications to mathematical Finance: Applications

-In view of this easy and fast technique of moment calculation for polynomial processes, the Generalized Method of Moments (GMM) qualifies for parameter estimation and thus, for model calibration.
-The implementation of a typical moment condition of the type
+In view of this easy and fast technique of moment calculation for polynomial processes, the Generalized Method of Moments (GMM) can be applied for parameter estimation.
+If we are given a stationary polynomial process $ X $, then typical functionals applied for parameter estimation are of the form